 We had the opportunity to participate in YesWeHack’s Live Bug Bounty at the International Cybersecurity Forum (FIC), where we started our Bug Bounty experience by being hacked live for two days!
 We don’t regret it, it has been an incredible experience.
 We’ve had the chance to discuss our application with cybersecurity researchers; and it was a very instructive experience, from both technical and business aspects.

-Today you’re expanding your private programme into a public one–what motivated this choice?
+Today you’re expanding your private program into a public one–what motivated this choice?

-During our four months running a private programme, only a few vulnerabilities were reported by the twenty or so researchers participating; none of these was severe.
+During our four months running a private program, only a few vulnerabilities were reported by the twenty or so researchers participating; none of these was severe.

 Therefore, we have deduced that our system is robust enough to welcome YesWeHack’s entire community.
 We now want to take advantage of one of Bug Bounty’s major strengths—crowdsourcing: tens of thousands of researchers bringing different skill sets and methods, to test the security of our application.

-Any tip for startups hesitating to launch a Bug Bounty programme?
+Any tip for startups hesitating to launch a Bug Bounty program?

 Stop doubting right now!
 You’ve got to do it!
 It is indeed a bit scary at first to think that people will actually try to attack your product; but that’s fine, as long as you have the right people doing it.

 I guess it’s comfortable to live in denial, thinking that if no one has succeeded to attack us yet, we’re safe.
 However, someday, an attack will happen.
 And the only way to be better prepared to this is having your application tested.
 Penetration testing, certifications, etc. are very important as they provide “stamps” that we can show to our clients.

 Continuous monitoring by expert hunters going through and validating every new update is critical for every business in today’s world.